koltyakov/az-fun-go-sp/provisioning/README.md

 ## Functions app code packaging

-Before applying Terraform templates, Azure Functions package should be created with:
+Before applying Terraform templates, the Azure Functions package should be created with:

 ```bash
 make pack
 ```

-This will create `./package/functions.zip`, which is used as app code source deployed to Blobs and bounded with Azure Functions app via `WEBSITE_RUN_FROM_PACKAGE` environment variable and corresponding automation.
+This will create `./package/functions.zip`, which is used as an app code source deployed to Blobs and bounded with the Azure Functions app via `WEBSITE_RUN_FROM_PACKAGE` environment variable and corresponding automation.

 ## Applying infrastructure as code